 One of the best safety nets for the type of investment is to have access to a secondary market.
 Many times I have been able to sell my late loans just applying a tiny discount.
 As soon as I sell a late loan I immediately buy a new one that will start to pay me interest immediately.

 Platform management is in charge of handling all the paperwork, obtaining the necessary permits, finding tenants/buyers, etc. Therefore, I have to make sure the manager’s experience and most of the previous projects she has carried out have been completed successfully.

-I always make sure the website I want to use to invest is managed by real estate professionals, not marketers.
+I always make sure the real estate crowdfunding site I want to use to invest is managed by real estate professionals, real estate developers, not marketers.

 3. Geographical diversification